mashupbots/socko/socko-docs/docs/guides/user_guide.markdown

     val config = WebServerConfig(webLog = Some(WebLogConfig()))
     val webServer = new WebServer(config, routes)

-When turned on, the default behaviour is to write web logs to the logger.
+When turned on, the default behaviour is to write web logs to your installed logger using {{ page.DefaultWebLogWriterClass }}.
 You can control where these logs are written by configuring your logger.
 For example, if you are using [Logback](http://logback.qos.ch/), you can write to a daily rolling file by changing `logback.xml` to include:

     <configuration>
       <appender name="STDOUT" class="ch.qos.logback.core.ConsoleAppender">